 Regulatory articles: EU AI Act Art.
 9 (risk management system); ISO/IEC 42001 §8.4 (AI system operation)

-Gate: G7 (lifecycle controller) — ACTIVE / QUARANTINE / LOCKBOX state management
+Architectural guarantee: Lifecycle controller — ACTIVE / QUARANTINE / LOCKBOX state management

 Regulatory articles: EU AI Act Art.
 12 (record-keeping); Basel III Pillar 2 (governance of model risk)

 What the gate proves: The evidence used to justify the decision was produced by an independent harness (HOOKED), an attested enclave (ATTESTED), or instrumented internal audit (INSTRUMENTED) — not self-reported.
-The four evidence hashes commit to the evaluation dataset, execution trace, ablation log, and capability certificate.

-| L1 | Clearinghouse running, proof bundles generated | Internal record — EU AI Act Art.
-12 basic record-keeping | Free trial |
+Clearinghouse running, proof bundles generated.
+EU AI Act Art.
+12 basic record-keeping.

-| L3 | Transparency log, STH, inclusion proofs, external verifiability | Counterparty-verifiable — regulators can run their own monitor | Transparent |
+Transparency log, STH, inclusion proofs.
+Regulators can run their own monitor node.

-| L4 | Witness quorum, external monitor network, cross-institution mesh | Regulatory-grade — no trust assumption on operator systems required | Networked |
+Witness quorum, external monitor network, cross-institution mesh.
+No trust assumption on operator.

 ENISA's "Cybersecurity of AI and Standardisation" (2021) identifies five gaps that existing frameworks cannot close.
 AGTS closes all five.